-At September 30, 2023 March 31, 2024, our development pipeline consisted of two one wholly-owned communities community totaling 415 330 apartment homes, none 19 of which have been completed, with a budget of \$187.5 million \$134.0 million, in which we have a gross carrying value of \$139.1 million \$126.2 million.
-The remaining homes are estimated to be completed during the second quarter of 2024.
+At March 31, 2024 June 30, 2024, the Company was not developing any communities although the Company is incurring and capitalizing costs directly related to predevelopment activities in preparation of future development pipeline consisted of one wholly-owned community totaling 330 apartment homes, 19 of which have been completed, with a budget of \$134.0 million, in which we have a gross carrying value of \$126.2 million.
+The remaining homes are estimated to be completed during the second quarter of 2024. commencements.

-At September 30, 2023 March 31, 2024, the Company had no communities at which it was conducting substantial redevelopment activities.
+At March 31, 2024 June 30, 2024, the Company had no communities at which it was conducting substantial redevelopment activities.